wilkinsonlab/FLAIR-GG/Onboarding/En Documentation/Catalog.md

 ## ![](https://placehold.jp/17/ff0000/000000/20x20.png?text=M) Language
 An ISO 639-1 two-letter code for the languages this patient registry is provided in.
-Example: en indicates that this patient registry is available in English.
-The range is an xsd:string.
 The ISO language codes can be found at:
 [https://id.loc.gov/vocabulary/iso639-1.html](https://id.loc.gov/vocabulary/iso639-1.html)